-33. CATEGORIES OF CASINO
+32. CATEGORIES OF CASINO

-Casino games are defined by the Act to mean a game of chance, which is not equal chance gaming.
+Casino games are defined by the Gambling Act 2005 to mean a game of chance, which is not equal chance gaming.
 Equal chance gaming is gaming which does not involve playing or staking against a bank, and where the chances are equally favourable to all participants.

-34. CATEGORIES OF GAMING MACHINE
+33. CATEGORIES OF GAMING MACHINE

-A summary of gamin g machi ne ca tegorie s a long with the entitlements of current machine categories with the maximum stakes and prizes that apply by premises type is set out in a table at Appendix C.
+A summary of gaming machine categories along with the entitlements of current machine categories with the maximum stakes and prizes that apply by premises type is set out at appendix C